electronstudio/raylib-python-cffi/README.md

 3. The raylib.* functions are potentially 1.5x faster than the pyray.* equivalents, so if you need a tiny bit more performance you can switch your inner loop functions to these.

+4. There is a version of Python that is faster than Pypy: GraalPy.
+However it's not fully compatible with all Python packages.
+It doesn't work with CFFI and so doesn't work with this binding.
+But it *is* compatible with the *Java* binding, Jaylib!
+There is an example of this here: https://github.com/electronstudio/megabunny/tree/master/raylib-python-jaylib

 ## Bunnymark